axelerant/testimonials-widget/readme.txt

 == Description ==

+Our famous Testimonials Widget Premium plugin is now part of the Testimonials Widget plugin.
+All the premium features are included in this plugin.

 Let others prove you're a credible business through their own words to help you improve your conversion rates and increase lead generation.
 Testimonials Widget Premium is the most incredibly full-featured WordPress testimonials plugin with forms, lists, ratings, shortcodes, sliders, widgets, & more.